Interleukin 6: Depression and major depressive disorder

-The IL-6 antibody sirukumab is now undergoing clinical trials against major depressive disorder.
+The IL-6 antibody sirukumab underwent clinical trials for adjunctive treatment of major depressive disorder in 2015–2018, but this research has been discontinued.

 Asthma

 Obesity is a known risk factor in the development of severe asthma.
 Recent data suggests that the inflammation associated with obesity, potentially mediated by IL-6, plays a role in causing poor lung function and increased risk for developing asthma exacerbations.